pyladieskla/website/generator/assets/README.md

 * Used [colourlovers.com](//colourlovers.com) for the color swatches.
 * Using [SASS](//sass-lang.com) and [Foundation](//foundation.zurb.com) for all the Styling.
 * Icon fonts were generated and downloaded from [Fontello](//fontello.com).
 Only icons from the *Modern Pictogram* set were used for consistency.

-# Updating the website content

-To update the website:
- * clone the github repository and cd into it: `git clone https://github.com/twkampala/geeknight.git && cd geeknight`,
- * Once inside the repository, `cd generator` (This is the content generator that uses `nanoc`)

-## Installing the requirements (dependencies)

-* once inside the generator directory, you will notice that its a ruby application, thus we need to install a few gems most importantly 'nanoc'
-* To achieve this we need to run: `bundle install` (all required gems are listed in the `Gemfile`)
-* If for some reason you get an error here, it could be bacsue you don't have bundler, If thats the case, then just run `gem install bundler`
-* Once this finishes, you should be able to run `nanoc` to compile and `nanoc view` to serve the static website on http:://localhost:3000.
-You may also just double click the index.html in the root directory ("geeknight")

-## Making changes
-Adding a new edition is really easy, three simple steps:
-* `cp generator/content/index.html [Year - previous months].html` e.g If last edition was in July 2015, `cp generator/content/ndex.html generator/content/2015-07.html`.
-This makes sure that the previous months is available in the flashback section/Previous editions.
-* Now, Open `generator/content/index.html` and edit it with the up-coming edtions details.